Read an extract from the opening chapter here …

 Lazzie didn’t have to do kitchen duties.
 He was practising his shofar in the courtyard with the chickens while Martha and I had our hands full.
 I could see him from the window, pursing his clefted lips to the blowhole and wheezing a few breathy parps into the chaffed afternoon air.
 He hadn’t quite got the first long tekiyah note right.

 ‘Will you stop that racket?’
-Ma moaned from beneath her migraine.
+Hadassah moaned from beneath her migraine.

 ‘Lazzie, let me show you how it works!’
 I shouted from the scullery.